-Don’s Pot Roast is a one-pot, easy-peasy meal.
+Don’s Pot Roast is an easy-peasy meal.
 It tastes great, too!
+The perfect comfort food for a cold day.

-Don here.
-When it’s cold outside, we love to eat comfort food, like Don’s Pot Roast.
-Lois was hungry for some “comfort food” to take the chill off of a Saturday evening.
-She went to the grocery and brought home a beautiful three-and-a-half pound boneless chuck roast.
-I like the pot roast cooked slowly so our Crock-Pot Slow Cooker is my favorite appliance to prepare this dish.
+When the fall chill arrives, we love to eat comfort food, like Don’s Pot Roast.
+Lois went to the grocery and brought home a beautiful three-and-a-half pound boneless chuck roast to take the chill off Sunday evening.
+I like my pot roast cooked slowly so our slow cooker is my favorite appliance for preparing this dish.

 Even though I use a slow cooker for this delightful family favorite, it does take a bit of work up front to prepare the vegetables and put it all together, perhaps 30 minutes active time.
-But then, it’s just waiting until you are ready to serve.
-You can finish by thickening the juices to make a gravy (my favorite), or simply serve it au jus (meaning, with the juice).
+But then when you are ready to eat, it’s just waiting.
+You can finish the dish by thickening the juices to make a gravy (my favorite), or simply serve it au jus (meaning, with the juice).

 What Kind of Meat is Best?

-The chuck roast is a good piece of meat for using intros recipe.
-It has good marbling and fat throughtout, and when cooked slowly the way this recipe is made, it becomes very tender and flavorful.
+The chuck roast is a good piece of meat for using in this recipe.
+It has good marbling and fat throughout, and when cooked slowly the way this recipe is, it becomes very tender and flavorful.
 And it’s usually not expensive.
-We like to eat this meal with some good, homemade Crusty French Rolls and a glass of red wine.
+I like to eat this meal with some good, homemade Crusty French Rolls and a glass of red wine.
+Lois sticks with gluten free bread, and she says her recipe is the closest thing to real bread she has found.

-You’re gonna wanna eat this.
-Try the recipe and let us know how you like it, won’t you?
+When you try the recipe, let us know how you like it, won’t you?

 Don’s Pot Roast Recipe